Skip to Main Content

 2. Be Aware: How Your Project Brand is Used

 We all want other people and organizations to use our great software, and the permissive Apache license allows this.
-But it's important to ensure that your project community gets the credit you deserve for the work you've done, and that when other organizations use your trademarks they provide attribution to Apache, and a guide for the proper way to refer to Apache product names.
+But it's important to ensure that your project community gets the credit you deserve for the work you've done, and that when other organizations use your trademarks, they provide attribution to Apache, and a guide for the proper way to refer to Apache product names.

 Being aware means reviewing the vendors and other websites that talk about or use your Apache project, and ensuring that they're respecting our trademarks and treating your project's brand appropriately.
-Raising any brand misuse or infringement is critical to ensure other organizations use your project brand in an appropriate way.
+Raising any cases of brand misuse or infringement is critical to ensure other organizations use your project brand in an appropriate way.
 We have detailed best practices for reporting trademark misuse by third parties.

 3. Request Registration: Of Your Product Name